Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/03. Vanilla JavaScript 1 - DOM/README.md

 1. [Guide to Vanilla Ajax Without jQuery](https://www.sitepoint.com/guide-vanilla-ajax-without-jquery/)
 ## Baseline challenges

 1. Read the "Do You Really Need jQuery" post above.
-Split into groups of 4 and decide if as a team you would use jQuery or not and in what cases?
+Split into groups of 4 and decide as a team when you would use jQuery or not and in what cases?
 1. Open the file `index.js` from this repo and write the vanilla implementations of the contained jQuery functions.
 1. What is an analogy for how event-driven DOM changes works? - Share your best analogy on the #full-stack-js slack channel.